 Thoroughly dampened a strip of chamois that is about two by four inches.
 Grasp both ends and lay it across the pot's upper edge, without letting go.
-Apply gently downward pressure from both sides, with your fingers gently supporting the clay on both sides.
+Gently apply downward pressure from both sides with your fingers gently supporting the clay on both sides.
 This compresses and strengthens the clay of the pot's rim.

-At the end of each throw you should also remove excess liquid from the floor (see Step 5), then re-lubricate the walls (see Step 1).Continue to 4 of 6 below.
+At the end of each throw, you should also remove excess liquid from the floor, then re-lubricate the walls.Continue to 4 of 6 below.

 04 of 06

-In this photo we are seeing the action during the middle of the second throw.
+This photo involves action during the middle of the second throw.
 Note the bulge of clay as the gentle force thins the walls and pushes the excess clay upward, increasing the pot's height.